 - If an RBG shot hits a weapon or parrying device, it shall be counted as destroyed.
 If an RBG shot hits the hand of a weapon or parrying device, both the weapon and the hand are to be counted as destroyed.

-- Meridies has three rapier authorizations: Basic, Advanced, and Longsword.
+- Meridies has four rapier authorizations: Basic, Advanced, Longsword and Spear.
 The Basic authorization covers rapier and dagger.
 The Advanced authorization includes soft parry, rigid parry, and case.
 Longsword authorization allows a fighter to use two-handed swords in single combat or melee.
+Spear authorization allows a fighter to use a spear in single combat or melee combat.

 - Non-members wishing to authorize must send a signed copy of their waiver and pay a processing fee of $15 to the Deputy Kingdom Rapier Marshal for Authorizations.